PHPFusion/Addons/SDK/infusion_name/readme.txt

 The one important file that must be present in any infusion is the installation information file 'infusion.php'.
-This file is automatically detected by the Infusion admin panel in PHP-Fusion's admin panel.
+This file is automatically detected by the Infusion admin panel in PHPFusion's admin panel.
 You'll find a descriptive copy of the infusion.php file in this development kit.

 ---------------------------------------------------------